tay-bird/birdfacts/README.md

 ABOUT THIS PROJECT

-The `get_birds.py` script creates two bodies of text (names.txt and summaries.txt) from Wikipedia articles.
+The `get_birds.py` script creates two corpus of text (names_corpus.txt and summaries_corpus.txt) from Wikipedia articles.
 The `birdfact.py` script generates a new bird fact.
 The `postfact.py` script generates a new bird fact and posts it to Twitter.